MaibornWolff/database-performance-comparison/README.md

 * `--steps`: Test performance with increasing database fill levels.
 Specifies the number of steps to do

 If the test takes too long and the timeout is reached or the script runs into any problems it will crash.
 To clean up you must then manually uninstall the simulator by running `helm uninstall dbtest`.

+The query test can be run using `python run.py query`.
+You can use the following options:

+* `--target`: The target database to use (name must correspond to the target name in `config.yaml`).
+This is required
+* `--workers`: Number of concurrent workers that should issue queries
+* `--runs`: How often should each query be issued, default is `3`
+* `--timeout`: How long should the script wait for the insert test to complete in seconds.
+Default is `0`.
+Increase accordingly if you increase the number of inserts or disable by stting to `0`

+Before running the query test use the insert test to provide an appropriate amount of data.

 ### Primary key